We understand alopecia or baldness as a process in which abnormal hair loss occurs, this term is understood as baldness.

 This hair loss is within a normal physiological process of the biological cycle of hair, where 10-15% of our hair is in the telogen phase.

 Daily hair loss varies from person to person, since it is proportional to the number of hairs and the duration of the anagen phase.

-The anagen phase lasts about 3-7 years depending on ethnic background and the individual.
-Within that period the total change of the follicular cycle (hair) will occur in a random way.
+The anagen phase lasts about 3-7 years depending on race and each person.
+In this time the total change of the follicular cycle (hair) will occur, randomly.

 Hair loss can be combated with hair treatments.